QuantumBits1/TCP2201-AntBugSimulation/Readme.md

 to apply more concepts of object-oriented programming as overall.
 Hope this simple project can be taken as reference by the public.

-##How to run?
+## How to run?
 1. Clone or download this project into your local machine.
-2. Compile the project using Java JDK 13 and using any IDE of your choice.
+2. Compile the project using Java JDK 13 and using any IDE of your choice (I'm using Intellij).
 3. Run the program and try to hit the enter key to see the simulation of ants & bugs by triggering the interaction between them.